rust-lang/rfcs/text/2906-cargo-workspace-deduplicate.md

 ## Inheriting metadata from other packages

-One possible extension of this RFC is for metadata to not only be inheritable from the `[workspace.package]` table but also from other packages.
+One possible extension of this RFC is for metadata to not only be inheritable from the `[workspace]` table but also from other packages.
 For example a scenario seen in the wild is that some repositories have multiple "cliques" of crates which are all versioned as a unit.
 In this scenario one "clique" can have its version directives deduplicated with this proposal, but not multiple ones.